compliance-trestle/trestle-devops-demo/README.md

   - Semantic releases can be used to govern the repository
   - Semantic release at the file management layer is an open issue: https://github.com/IBM/compliance-trestle/issues/323

+To keep things simple the expectation is that users have run trestle assemble beflreo a release themselves.
+The CICD merely check that this has occured.

 ## Repository setup:
 ### Recommended branch protection